-In Thursday’s 800m final, David Rudisha set the track on fire with a new world record — the first ever under 1:41.
+In Thursday's 800m final, David Rudisha set the track on fire with a new world record -- the first ever under 1:41.
 He led from start to finish and pulled the rest of the field into the fastest 800 ever with 5 runners breaking 1:43, the entire field running personal bests, including two national records (in addition to the WR).
-While Rudisha is so good, he may well have won the race no matter his tactics, he didn’t give anyone else a chance — even with personal bests only one runner came within a second of him, the rest were 1.5s or more off of his pace.
+While Rudisha is so good, he may well have won the race no matter his tactics, he didn't give anyone else a chance -- even with personal bests only one runner came within a second of him, the rest were 1.5s or more off of his pace.
 In contrast, his Kenyan countrymen in the 1500m and 10,000 ran races that practically opened chances for many runners.
-This might not have mattered in the 10,000 where Mo Farrah (and possibly Galen Rupp) might have finished just as well against a harder early or mid-race pace, but the whole race turned into a group 400m race that Farrah and Rupp had trained to win.
+This might not have mattered in the 10,000 where Mo Farrah (and possibly Galen Rupp) might have finished just as well against a harder early or mid-race pace, but the whole race turned into a group 400m race that Farrah and Rupp had trained to win here is the best protein powder for endurance runners.

 Three options seem possible: